A Python Package for Sampling from Copulae: clayton: Case study: modeling pairwise dependence between spatial maximas with missing data

 \subsection{Background}

 It was emphasized that the possible dependence between maxima can be described with the extreme value copula.
-This function is completely characterized by the Pickands dependence function (see Equation \eqref{eq:tail_dependence_pickands}) where the latter is equivalent to the $\lambda$-madogram introduced by \cite{naveau:hal-00312758} and defined as
+This function is completely characterized by the Pickands dependence function (see Equation \eqref{eq:tail_dependence_pickands}), which is equivalent to the $\lambda$-madogram introduced by \cite{naveau:hal-00312758} and defined as

-with $\lambda \in (0,1)$ and if $\lambda = 0$ and $0<u<1$, then $u^{1/\lambda} = 0$ by convention.
-The latter quantity took its inspiration from the extensively used geostatistics tool, namely, the variogram (see Chapter 1.3 of \cite{alma991005826659705596} for a definition and some classical properties).
+with $\lambda \in (0,1)$, and if $\lambda = 0$ and $0<u<1$, then $u^{1/\lambda} = 0$ by convention.
+The $\lambda$-madogram took its inspiration from the extensively used geostatistics tool, the variogram (see Chapter 1.3 of \cite{alma991005826659705596} for a definition and some classical properties).
 The $\lambda$-madogram can be interpreted as the $L_1$-distance between the uniform margins elevated to the inverse of the corresponding weights $\lambda$ and $1-\lambda$.
-This quantity describes the dependence structure between extremes by its relation with the Pickands dependence function, if we suppose that $C$ is an extreme value copula as in Equation \eqref{eq:evc}, we have
+This quantity describes the dependence structure between extremes by its relation with the Pickands dependence function.
+If we suppose that $C$ is an extreme value copula as in Equation \eqref{eq:evc}, we have